AbinavRavi/AbinavRavi.github.io/about.md

 ![Abinav R](../resources/me.jpg){:style="width: 200px; overflow: hidden; border-radius: 50%; float: right; padding-left: 20px"}
 Hi, I am Abinav Ravi venkatakrishnan, Call me Abinav.

-* I am passionate about machine learning since it is all about optimization something every human strives for in their life.

-* I am interested in  Computer vision and  Medical imaging.
-I am also interested in generative models and trying to get a more detail understanding at the moment.

 I was a master's student of Computational Science and Engineering at The Technical University of Munich.

 * Completed Master thesis on [Self Supervised Out of Distribution detection for Medical application](../resources/thesis.pdf) under the supervision of [Dr.Kim SeongTae](http://campar.in.tum.de/Main/SeongTae) at [CAMPAR](http://campar.in.tum.de/Chair/ResearchGroupCamp).